 This research encompasses a five-year program to enhance understanding of pipe condition and deterioration mechanisms to better predict when and where a pipe might fail, and the best method to intervene in order to extend the longevity of a pipe.
-The research tasks were divided into the following three activities:
+The research tasks were divided into the following four activities:

 Activity 2: Condition Assessment: How do we assess the condition of the pipe cost effectively?
-The outcome of Activity 2 will be a method to accurately predict sensor readings for a given geometric description of a buried large water main, and obtain the best estimate of the pipe geometry from a set of measurements based on maximum likelihood principles.
+The outcome of Activity 2 was a method to accurately predict sensor readings for a given geometric description of a buried large water main, and obtain the best estimate of the pipe geometry from a set of measurements based on maximum likelihood principles.

 Research partners: Sydney Water, Hunter Water Corporation, City West Water, Melbourne Water, South East Water Limited, Water Corporation of West Australia, South Australia Water, and UKWIR.
+Published in 2018.